 What is materials management?

-Materials management: The basis for optimal handling of material requirements
+Materials management: the basis for optimal handling of material requirements

 Ensuring smooth production is one of the fundamental tasks of an industrial or manufacturing company.
 Goods can only be produced and distributed without delay if an orderly flow of materials is guaranteed.
 The overarching term, which covers all tasks relating to the supply of materials, is materials management.

-To differentiate: What is included in materials management?
+What is included in materials management?

 In principle, companies differ greatly with regard to the organization and management of materials.
 For this reason, it makes sense to first describe materials management in the narrower sense.